 Pocket coils are very different from the steel coils used in traditional innerspring mattresses.
 Standard coils are often interconnected, forcing them to move as an entire unit when pressure is applied.
 These coil systems do not offer adequate contouring because they respond to each area of the body with the same level of pressure.

 Near sensitive areas where you need more compression, standard coils may cause pain and tension to build up.
 Since these coils are connected, they also create more motion transfer, which can be disruptive if you share your bed with a partner.
+For couples, a mattress for motion isolation is key to comfort.

 The independent movement of pocketed coils allows them to respond differently to each area of the body.
 Near the hips and shoulders, these coils are softer—reducing pressure build-up while still supporting the body.
 Near the lumbar region, they offer more firmness and keep the lower back stable.
 Pocketed coils also have better motion isolation, so you and your partner can get in and out of bed without disturbing each other’s sleep.